This pane clears float!

 1. Plan ahead!
 The process may take several business days.

 3. Make an appointment with your academic advisor (or EMS Student Services in 149 Ottensman Hall if you are an engineering student).
-Ask your academic advisor to complete the Curricular Practical Training Faculty Recommendation Form.
+Ask your academic advisor to complete their section of the Curricular Practical Training Request Form.

-- Work with your academic advisor (or EMS Student Services in 149 Ottensman Hall if you are an engineering student) to register for the appropriate course and/or print off documentation that the internship/co-op is a required part of your degree program.
+4. Work with your academic advisor (or EMS Student Services in 149 Ottensman Hall if you are an engineering student) to register for the appropriate course and/or print off documentation that the internship/co-op is a required part of your degree program.

 5. Make an appointment with the ISSS Office and submit the following documents to the ISSS Office:

 - CPT Request Form (Note: All signatures must be original)